ghm17/LOGODetect/README.md

 * `PATH_TO_LDSC` (required): Full path to the directory that contains the script of LDSC.
 * `PATH_TO_GENOME_PARTITION` (required): Full path to the genome partition file.
 Sample data in `./LOGODetect/block_partition.txt` is provided.
 * `PATH_TO_OUTFILE` (required): Full directory to the output regions (and the temporary files).
+* `CN` (optional): Maximal number of SNPs in a true signal region.
+Default is 2000 for GWAS with about 5000000 SNPs.
+* `INTER` (optional): Number of SNPs in an output region will be an integer multiplied by INTER.
+Default is 20 for GWAS with about 5000000 SNPs.
+When analyzing GWAS summary statistics with reduced SNP density, the user can re-specify the parameters CN and INTER to save computation time.
+For example, for analysis restricted to HapMap3 SNPs with about 1000000 SNPs, the user can set CN as 500 and INTER as 5.
 * `CHR` (optional): The chromosome number, perform chromosome-specific analysis if provided.
 * `N_CORE` (optional): Number of cores used in parallel computing.
 Default is 20.